 Most of the predictive biomarkers were developed in men with high-risk disease.
 Although some have been shown to add prognostic information in low-risk cohorts, they were largely in company- driven, non-randomized studies.
 Therefore, they were subject to potential biases.
 Genes and pathways that are correlated with high-risk disease may be different for men with lower-risk disease.
 In addition, different biomarkers may operate differently in men with different racial and ethnic backgrounds.

 Dr. Catalona pointed out that biopsies work for all subtypes of prostate cancer—low- and high-risk—and across all populations.
 Biopsies also provide predictive information regarding the aggressiveness of the disease, which is better than MRI and all biomarkers.
 Furthermore, Dr. Catalona pointed out statistics showing that men are less likely to comply with active surveillance biopsies over time, which can lead to a higher risk of treatment failure and developing metastatic disease.

 Detailed coverage of the debate session appeared in UroToday.
-Visit the Media Coverage page on URF website at for a link to the article.
+Visit the Media Coverage page for a link to the article.